mpcq-network/mpcq-json-rpc-relay/docs/design/eth-subscribe.md

 The current polling implementation supports the returning of blocks in a continuous, gapless sequence without duplicates in the following:

-1. Hedera block times are roughly two seconds.
+1. MPCQ block times are roughly two seconds.
 2. The `poller.ts` interval, `WS_POLLING_INTERVAL` is set by default to 500 ms.
 3. Every 500 ms the latest block is queried.
 This results in duplicate blocks being returned.
 4. Those blocks get sent to the poller's callback function, `subscriptionController.notifySubscribers`